baggiponte/blogdown-escooters-louisville-r/README.md

 This is the repo connected to `netlify` with the source material for the static website create with `blogdown` and `hugo` for the content in the omonimous repo [escooters-louisville-r](https://github.com/baggiponte/escooters-louisville-r).

-The `.Rmarkdown` notebooks are published is in the directory `content`.
+The `.Rmarkdown` notebooks are published is in the directory [`/content/post`](https://github.com/baggiponte/blogdown-escooters-louisville-r/tree/main/content/post).

 ## Libraries for Machine Learning